pinellolab/haystack_bio/README.md

 	tar xvzf haystack_test_dataset_h3k27ac.tar.gz

 The command will untar the data files archive into a folder called TEST_DATASET.

-Inside it you will see a _samples_names.txt_ file containing the relative paths to the data files.
+Inside the folder you will see a _samples_names.txt_ file containing the relative paths to the data files.
-The input is a tab delimited text file with two or three columns containing 1. the sample name 2. the path of the corresponding bam file 3. the path of the gene expression file with the same format described in 3); Note that this last column is optional.
+The file is a tab delimited text file with two or three columns containing
+1. the sample name
+2. the path of the corresponding bam file
+3. the path of the gene expression file.
+Note that this last column is optional.

 ```
 K562	./INPUT_DATA/K562H3k27ac_sorted_rmdup.bam	./INPUT_DATA/K562_genes.txt